Radiation from Global Topological Strings using Adaptive Mesh Refinement: Methodology and Massless Modes: Theory of Global Topological Strings

-In contrast, field theory numerical simulations have difficulty probing a dynamic range which allows $\ln (R/\delta) \sim 6$.
-This means generically that numerical axion strings all have more than an order of magnitude stronger relative coupling to massless radiative modes than their cosmic counterparts.
-For this reason, rather than extrapolating results from strongly coupled numerical simulations of axion strings, most authors have argued that the renormalisation offered by the logarithmic term (\ref{muapprox}) means that cosmological global strings behave qualitatively more like (local) Nambu-Goto strings \cite{Davis:1986xc,Vilenkin:1986ku,Battye1993}.
-On this basis they use semianalytic approaches to estimate network radiation into axions \cite{Battye:1994au,Wantz:2009it}.
+In contrast, field theory numerical simulations have difficulty probing a dynamic range larger than $\ln (R/\delta) \sim 8$, not taking into account relativistic effects.
+This means that numerical axion strings generically have an order of magnitude stronger relative coupling to massless radiative modes than their cosmic counterparts.
+For this reason, rather than extrapolating results from strongly coupled numerical simulations of axion strings, most authors have argued that the renormalisation offered by the logarithmic term (\ref{muapprox}) means that cosmological global strings behave qualitatively more like (local) Nambu-Goto strings \cite{Davis1986,Vilenkin:1986ku,Battye1993}.
+On this basis, semianalytic approaches are used to estimate network radiation into axions \cite{Battye:1994au,Wantz:2009it}.